Dashboard Single Sign-on

 Registering the dashboard client

 1. A service broker must include the dashboard_client line in the JSON response from its catalog endpoint for each service that implements this feature.
-A valid response appears:
+A valid response appears.

 {